 Only the trustee may vote the shares of the closed-end funds held in the trust.
 The trustee will vote the shares in the same general proportion as shares held by other shareholders of each closed-end fund.
-Your trust may be required, however, to reject any offer for securities or other property in exchange for portfolio securities as described under "Trust Administration-Portfolio Administration."
+The trust may be required, however, to reject any offer for securities or other property in exchange for portfolio securities as described under "Trust Administration-Portfolio Administration."

 MUNICIPAL BONDS.
 Each of the funds held by the trust invests in taxexempt municipal bonds.
 Municipal bonds are debt obligations issued by states or by political subdivisions or authorities of states.
 Municipal bonds are typically designated as general obligation bonds, which are general obligations of a governmental entity that are backed by the taxing power of such entity, or revenue bonds, which are payable from the income of a specific project or authority and are not supported by the issuer's power to levy taxes.
 Municipal bonds are long-term fixed rate debt obligations that generally decline in value with increases in interest rates, when an issuer's financial condition worsens or when the rating on a bond is decreased.
 Many municipal bonds may be called or redeemed prior to their stated maturity, an event which is more likely to occur when interest rates fall.
-In such an occurrence, a closedend fund may not be able to reinvest the money it receives in other bonds that have as high a yield or as long a maturity.
+In such an occurrence, a fund may not be able to reinvest the money it receives in other bonds that have as high a yield or as long a maturity.

 Many municipal bonds are subject to continuing requirements as to the actual use of the bond proceeds or manner of operation of the project financed from bond proceeds that may affect the exemption of interest on such bonds from federal income taxation.
 The market for municipal bonds is generally less liquid than for other securities and therefore the price of municipal bonds may be more volatile and subject to greater price fluctuations than securities with greater liquidity.

 In addition, an issuer's ability to make income distributions generally depends on several factors including the financial condition of the issuer and general economic conditions.
-Any of these factors may negatively impact the price of municipal bonds held by a closed-end fund and would therefore impact the price of both the fund shares and the trust units.
+Any of these factors may negatively impact the price of municipal bonds held by a fund and would therefore impact the price of both the fund shares and the trust units.
 The funds invest primarily in municipal bonds that pay interest that is exempt from regular federal income tax.
-Income from these bonds may be subject to the federal alternative minimum tax on individuals.
+Income from these bonds may be subject to the federal alternative minimum tax on individuals, and may have other tax consequences (e.g., it may affect the amount of your social security benefits that are taxed).
 For tax years beginning after December 31, 2022, tax exempt interest dividends may affect the corporate alternative minimum tax for certain corporations.
 The COVID-19 pandemic may adversely impact state and political subdivisions' ability to make payments on debt obligations when due and may negatively impact the value of bonds issued by such state and political subdivisions.

-CALIFORNIA RISK.
-Because the trust invests in funds that invest primarily in California municipal securities, the trust is more susceptible to political, economic, regulatory or other factors affecting California municipal entities than an investment which does not limit its investments to such issuers.
-The financial condition of the State of California is affected by various national, economic, social and environmental policies and conditions.
+NEW YORK RISK.
+Because the trust invests in funds that invest primarily in New York municipal securities, the trust is more susceptible to political, economic, regulatory or other factors affecting New York municipal entities than an investment which does not limit its investments to such issuers.
+The financial condition of the State of New York is affected by various national, economic, social and environmental policies and conditions.
 Additionally, constitutional and statutory limitations imposed on the State and its local governments concerning taxes, bond indebtedness and other matters may constrain the revenue-generating capacity of the State and its local governments and, therefore, the ability of the issuers of the bonds to satisfy their obligations.